EgbieAndersonUku1/myBlog/README.md

  Should an error occur stop step 8 and by hit CTRl-D and then do step 8 again.
  To access any page just add a slash behind the URL followed by the page name

+ Should an error occurs stating that there is a missing value delete the mongod database from the shell and then run step 7 again

+ To Delete the mongod database using Linux do the following steps.

+ Open a terminal
+ 1) Type in 'mongo' in the shell
+ 2) Type the commmand 'use blogs'
+ 3) Type the command drop 'db.blogs.drop()'
+ A message should occur stating true.

+The database will now be empty

  Things needed to run the blog
  ----------------------------------------------------------------------